freenas/freenas-docs/userguide/cli.rst

 * :command:`arcstat.py`: used to watch the statistics in real time

-The advantage of these scripts is that they can be used to provide real time (right now) information, whereas the current GUI reporting mechanism is designed to only provide graphs charted over time.
+The advantage of these scripts is that they provide real time information, whereas the current |web-ui| reporting mechanism is designed to only provide graphs charted over time.

 This `forum post